 - 6.8.30 Financial Regulations contain provisions allowing virement.
 Subject to those provisions, the Mayor, the Combined Authority Board, Committees of the Combined Authority Board and/or any Officers or Joint Committees discharging functions are only authorised to take decisions in line with the approved Budget and/or the approved plans or strategies in the Policy Framework set out in Chapter 4 Combined Authority Board Functions, paragraph 1.
-Only the Combined Authority Board can take a decision that wholly or in part does not accord with the approved Budget or plans or strategies in the Policy Framework. - Officer where it appears to them that a decision they wish to make would be contrary to the approved plans or strategies in the Policy Framework or not wholly in accordance with the approved Budget.
-Where advice is given that the decision would be contrary to the approved plans or strategies in the Policy Framework or not wholly in accordance with the Budget then that decision must be referred to the Combined Authority Board. - 6.8.32 Decisions of the Combined Authority Board, its Committees, Sub- Committees or a Joint Committee or Officers, must be in line with the policies set by the Combined Authority Board.
+Only the Combined Authority Board can take a decision that wholly or in part does not accord with the approved Budget or plans or strategies in the Policy Framework. - 6.8.31 Decision makers must take the advice of the Monitoring Officer and/or Chief Finance Officer where it appears to them that a decision they wish to make would be contrary to the approved plans or strategies in the Policy Framework or not wholly in accordance with the approved Budget.
+Where advice is given that the decision would be contrary to the approved plans or strategies in the Policy Framework or not wholly in accordance with the Budget then that decision must be referred to the Combined Authority Board.

+- 6.8.32 Decisions of the Combined Authority Board, its Committees, Sub-Committees or a Joint Committee or Officers, must be in line with the policies set by the Combined Authority Board.
 These decision makers may only make changes to any of the policies in the Policy Framework in the following circumstances: - (a) where the Combined Authority has a budgetary constraint and changes are made to the policies in the Policy Framework to meet that constraint.
 This may involve the closure or discontinuance of a service; - (b) changes necessary to ensure compliance with the law, ministerial direction or government guidance; or - (c) changes to a policy which would normally be agreed annually or periodically by the Mayor or Combined Authority Board following consultation, but where the existing policy document is silent on the matter under consideration.